khalednigrou/copy_to_clipboard/README.md

-# copy_to_clipboard
+# Copy Text To Clipboard

-copy to clipboard works with all browsers
+Works with all browsers